dart-archive/www.dartlang.org/src/site/dart-tips/dart-tips-ep-7.markdown

 }
 {% endprettify %}

 Ahh, much better.
 Notice how we created a new, named function inside of main(), which is itself a function.
 The complicatedCheck function is a nested function.
-The where - forEach chain is now much easier to read.
+The where-forEach chain is now much easier to read.

 You can define your own functions that take functions as parameters.
 Here is an example: